 Start with one or two sentences that will tell your reader what they are going to get out of the post.
 We don’t have much time, and we want to know immediately if this is something that in need to read.
 You may have a great post, but if the essence of the post is at the end, then many people just may not reach it.

 8. Keep it short & simple

 Readers scan the post with their eyes and decide if it’s worth reading.
-If it’s a big piece of block text then only your most devoted fans will read it.
+If it’s a big piece of block text, then only your most devoted fans will read it.
 Keep everything short and simple.
 Simple words.
 Short sentences.
 Short paragraphs.
-If you have to much material, maybe it’s a good idea to break the post into a series of posts.
+If you have too much material, maybe it’s a good idea to break the post into a series of posts.

 9. Make it easy to read

 People don’t read web pages they scan.
 Make it easier for them to scan pages.
 Use large font; I would say that 12 pixels is absolute minimum text size for the website.
 Dark text on light background.
 Bold text or bullet points for important items.
 New paragraphs every 4-5 lines, one idea per paragraph.

 Grammarly spelling and grammar checkerGrammarly is probably the best spelling and grammar checker around.
 Apart from being able to spot errors other grammar-checking apps can’t, it will also help you optimize your text and make it more readable.
 Make it a habit to run your text through Grammarly, as it will turn you into a better writer.

 10. End with the call to action

 At the end of the post ask people to share it with their friends of give feedback in the comments.
 If you are writing about your products and services, then make an offer.
 Ask them to sign up to your newsletter or follow on Twitter.
 If you ask them to do something more people will do it.